Nonlinear $q$-voter model involving nonconformity on networks: Result and Discussion

 \subsection{Scaling behavior}

-Statistically, we can formulate the scaling parameter of the model that makes data collapse.
-We can follow the procedure introduced in Ref.~\cite{sznajd2011phase} to find the scaling parameter for several macroscopic parameters of the model, such as the order parameter $m$, susceptibility $\chi$, and Binder cumulant $U$.
-Firstly, we prepare the system's initial state in a disordered state, i.e., the fraction opinion $k = 1/2$.
-We randomly select a group of a $q$-sized agent and another agent (voter) interacting with each other based on the model.
-In this case, there are three rules followed by the voter.
-Rule (1): With probability $p$, the voter acts as a nonconformist (anticonformist or independent), and with probability $s$, the voters act skeptical.
-Rule (2): With probability $1-p$, the voter acts as a conformist.
-For the model with anticonformist voters, the voters will change their opinion whenever they have the same opinion as the $q$-sized agent (homogeneous state).
-For the model with independent voters, with probability $1/2$, the voter changes their opinion.
-Thus the total probability of the voters changing their opinion is $ps$ for the model with anticonformist voters and $ps/2$ for the model with independent voters.
-Rule (3) with probability $p\,(1-s)$ and $p\,(1-s/2)$, the voters do not change their opinion, respectively.
-Therefore, rule (3) does not change the system's state.
-Then, based on these rules, the scaling parameter depends on the probability of nonconformist $p$ and skepticism $s$.
+To analyze the scaling behavior of the model, we formulate a scaling parameter to ensure data collapse across various values of \( s \).
+The procedure follows the method introduced in Ref.~\cite{sznajd2011phase}, which determines the scaling parameter for macroscopic properties of the model, including the order parameter \( m \), susceptibility \( \chi \), and Binder cumulant \( U \).

+The analysis begins by initializing the system in a disordered state, where the number of opinions \( +1 \) and \( -1 \) are equal.
+A group of \( q \)-sized agents and another individual agent (the voter) are then randomly selected to interact according to the model's dynamics.
+The voter follows three interaction rules, as outlined below: \begin{enumerate} \item[(1)] With probability \( p \), the voter acts as a nonconformist (either as an anticonformist or independent), and with probability \( s \), the voter acts skeptically. \item[(2)] With probability \( 1 - p \), the voter acts as a conformist, adopting the \( q \)-sized agent's opinion. \item[(3)] With probabilities \( p(1 - s) \) and \( p(1 - s/2) \), the voter does not change their opinion, respectively. \end{enumerate} Rule (3) does not change the system's state.
+Consequently, the scaling parameter primarily depends on the probability of nonconformity \( p \) and skepticism \( s \).

-During the dynamic process, the voters follow one of the three rules above and make the sequence states where the state depends on the initial condition and the probability rules (1) and (2) with ratio $r = \text{probability rule (2)}/\text{probability rule (1)}$, where probability rule (1) and $(2)$ generally depends on the model.
-We can say that if we have two systems with the same ratio $r$, they are statistically the same.
-To compare the two systems, we need to obtain the average time during the dynamic process as a function of probability rules (1) and (2).
-The average time $\tau$ of two systems is inversely proportional to the total probability that makes the voters change their opinion \cite{sznajd2011phase}.
-If two systems have the same ratio probability $r$ and state at an instant time $t/\tau$, then the macroscopic parameters of the systems will be the same, namely $m_1= m_2, \chi_1 = \chi_2,$ and $U_1 = U_2$.
-Therefore, by plotting
+During the dynamic process, the voter follows one of the three rules described above, generating a sequence of states where each state is determined by the initial conditions and the probabilities associated with rules (1) and (2), which are specific to the model.
+We can assert that if two systems have different parameters—say, system one is described by \((p_1, s_1)\) and system two by \((p_2, s_2)\)—but both systems share the same probability ratio \( r_1 = r_2 \), where \( r \) is defined as the ratio of the probability of rule (1) to rule (2).
+Both systems will statistically produce similar sequences of events, provided that their initial conditions are identical.